 Exactly 20 years ago, on Sept.
 19, 1991, German hikers Erika and Helmut Simon spotted something brown while walking near a melting glacier in the Oetztal Alps in South Tyrol.
-As they got closer, they realized with horror it wasn't a piece of rubbish, but a human corpse lying on its chest against a flat rock.

 NEWS: Iceman Had Bad Teeth

 Only the back of the head, the bare shoulders and part of the back emerged from the ice and meltwater.